heycarsten/lcbo/README.md

  * Works with Ruby 1.9.2, not tested with 1.8.X or 1.9.1.
  * Don't be evil, be nice.
- * Lots of room to improve; fork your face off!
+ * Lots of room to improve &mdash; fork your face off!

 ## Links